Artist

 songs with soft rock arrangements, not a prog album at all!

-Federico Troiani had a good career later as solo artist, session musician and producer.
+Federico Troiani had a good career later as solo artist, session musician and producer until his death in 2000.

 |||